chapel-lang/chapel/doc/rst/language/spec/ranges.rst

-When an unbounded range of integer values is used to drive a loop, either by being the only iterand, or by serving as the leader iterand of a zippered iteration, it will generate a conceptually infinite number of iterations (though practically, the behavior is undefined once it approaches the extreme values that its index type can store).
-For such loops to be useful in practice, they must typically contain a ``break`` or ``return`` statement.
+When an unbounded range of integer values is used to drive a loop, either by being the only iterand, or by serving as the leader iterand of a zippered iteration, it will generate a conceptually infinite number of iterations.
+In order for such loops to be useful in practice, they must typically contain a ``break`` or ``return`` statement.
+Of course, in practice, the values representable by ``idxType`` are finite; as a result, when the loop reaches its extreme values, the behavior of the loop is undefined.

+   *Implementation Notes*.

+   In the current implementation of Chapel, the loop will halt with an error once it yields a value within ``stride`` of the maximal ``idxType`` value.

 When an unbounded range of integer values serves as a follower iterand in a zippered context ( :ref:`Zipper_Iteration`), it will generate as